Welcome to the website on ecodesign for Dishwashers

 The Ecodesign and the Energy Label directives are two of the policy instruments deployed in the EU for reducing the environmental impacts of products throughout their entire life cycles.
 In the last years,the European Commission's Directorates for Energy,and for Enterprise and Industry have implemented ecodesign and labelling requirements to a wide basket of products.

 This website provides information on the revision of the Energy Label regulation 1059/2010 and of the Ecodesign Regulation 1016/2010 on dishwashers.
-The project is carried out for the European Commission's Directorate General for the Environment by the Institute for Prospective Technological Studies of the European Commission´s Joint Research Centre (JRC-IPTS).
+The project is carried out for the European Commission's Directorate General for the Environment by Directorate B - Growth and Innovation of the European Commission´s Joint Research Centre (JRC).
 The project has started in 2014 and is expected to be completed in 2016.

 Regulation 1059/2010 on energy labelling of household dishwashers calls for a review in light of technological progress and an assessment of verification tolerances.
 Regulation 1016/2010 on ecodesign of household dishwashers calls for a review 'in light of technological progress' and, particularly, an assessment of verification tolerances, ecodesign requirements for water consumption, and the potential for hot water inlet.
 Further issues where revision is advisable have been identified in the review study "Omnibus" carried out by the European Commission´s Directorate General for Energy.

 A comprehensive analysis of household dishwashers will be conducted following the Methodology for the Ecodesign of Energy-related Products (MEErP).
 This will include the collection, processing and production of environmental, economic and technical information.

 Based on this evidence, the JRC Directorate B will support DG Environment in the revision of the existing ecodesign and labelling regulations, and in the Impact Assessment.